 The VLOOKUP function will help you to find the missing values

 This function will help to convert the previous result as a test

 This function will be useful to customize the final result

 Compare 2 columns

-Step 1: The VLOOKUP function
+Step 1: Write a VLOOKUP function

-And last parameter = 0 (to perform an exact match).
+- And last parameter = 0 to perform an exact match.

 - TRUE: when the function VLOOKUP returns #N/A

 - FALSE: when the function has matched